 Here are examples of my amateur professional journalism.
 And features about me trying to explore a career doing what I enjoy best.
+Plus Web Design is quite environmentally friendly although not perfect of course 🙂

 I stitched together a career included when I worked a repairs customer adviser at the Council job.
 In 2010 the business lean plan meant that I had less time to take calls etc and I had bit more time off again.